-Forgive me if this question is silly but I am unexperienced as FTB of a two bedroom flat in South West London.
-Do I receive the keys to the premises on the completion date from my lawyer?
-If so, I will appoint a local conveyancing solicitor in South West London?
+Forgive me if this question is silly but I am unseasoned as a first time purchaser of a garden flat in South West London.
+Do I pick up the keys to the property on the completion date from my solicitor?
+If so, I will find a local conveyancing solicitor in South West London?

-On the day of completion you will not be required to attend the conveyancers office in South West London.
-Conveyancing lawyers for you will transfer the purchase money to the owner’s solicitors, and once they have received this, you should be able to receive the keys from the property Agents and move into your new home.
-Usually this occurs between 1 and 3pm.
+There is no need to visit the lawyers office on the day of completion.
+Your solicitors will transfer the completion advance to the seller's lawyers, and once they have received this, you will be called to collect the keys from the selling Agents and move into your new home.
+Usually this happens between 1 and 3pm.

-It has been 2 months since my purchase conveyancing in South West London concluded.
-I have checked the Land Registry website which shows that I paid £200,000 when infact I paid £160,000.
+three months have elapsed following my purchase conveyancing in South West London completed.
+I have checked the Land Registry site which shows that I paid £200,000 when infact I paid £180,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.